eric-zhu-uw/a-carousel/Readme.md

 ----------------------

-### Setup a-carousel in your React Application
+### Setup a-carousel

-How to include the CSS file...
-1. either use webpack & load it in..
-2. import the file directly

 Package Manager
 ```
+#npm
 npm install a-carousel

+#yarn
+yarn add a-carousel
 ```

+### Include the CSS file
+1. either use webpack & load it in..
+2. import the file directly

 ### To add additional styling to Carousel